N03173726/ELSpring2016/doc/Readme.md

-Put all of the documentation generated for your project in this directory.
+This directory contains all of the documentation associated with our project for Embedded Linux Spring 2016.
+In the main directory you fill find pdf files of both the midterm and final progress reports for this project.
+In the logs folder you fill find assorted output from ansible setup sessions for the server cluster and screen caps of program output collected during this project.